klaudhaus/lit-up/README.md

   }
 ```

-Alternatively, the next update may be returned as an object with the keys `update`, `data` and `event` in order to allow different update data to be passed along.
+Alternatively, the next update may be returned as an object with the keys `update`, `data` and `event` to allow different update data to be passed along.

 ```js
 const nextArticle = async articles, id =>